-As Marvel’s Avengers 2 gets underway filming in central Johannesburg, it’s time to send out our wish-list about what we’ll be looking for.
+As Marvel’s Avengers: Age of Ultron gets underway filming in central Johannesburg, it’s time to send out our wish-list about what we’ll be looking for.
 We could choose to have a Hydra base hidden away under Ghandi Square, but it makes more sense to focus on the bigger issues that comic book fans are wanting…

-6) Infinite Thanos: Joss Whedon’s right, now is not the time for Thanos to just pop up.
+Joss Whedon’s right, now is not the time for Thanos to just pop up.
 We don’t know how Guardians of the Galaxy is going to tie in yet, but there’s been some plot laid out for a big picture with one of the two tag scenes at the end of Thor 2.
 It’s a slow reveal for the heavy hitter, but one that seems to be going well so far.
-But we’ve got to see him in some way, even if just for a moment.
+But we’ve got to see him in some way in Avengers: Age of Ultron, even if just for a moment.

-8) More cameos: Joss Whedon’s described this as a smaller film.
+Joss Whedon has described Avengers: Age of Ultron as a smaller film.
 That may be true, but the scope is global and it can be a showcase for characters other than the big guns.
 If Carol Danvers/Ms. Marvel and War Machine are showing up, would it be too much to put in Netflix’s Luke Cage, Iron Fist, Jessica Jones and Daredevil in the background?
 What about up-and-coming (maybe) Ant-Man and Doctor Strange?
 Or a shot of Wakanda being attacked, with Black Panther defending it?
 The biggest draw has been showing how connected the MCU is, so why not expand it more?

-9) A death in the family: Whedon’s also said this is going to be like Empire Strikes Back, and a bit of a downer.
+Whedon’s also said Avengers: Age of Ultron is going to be like Empire Strikes Back, and a bit of a downer.
 There may be some deaths, even.
 Really?
 Are they going to bump off cash-cow fan-favourite characters like Stark, Hulk or Thor?
 Not likely.
 Except they can, and it would shock the fans completely.
 Kill Stark for a downer.
 How can they do this?
 What if a tag scene is to show Stark in the morgue, only to have him be revealed as a Skrull?
 It would be a massive moment and up the Empire factor.